 Upon my return to Nigeria, I continued to offer consulting services and operate my urban poultry farm, expanding my service offerings to include areas such as workforce skills and technological infrastructure gap analyses, IT process reengineering and governance setup, risk management audit, and development of risk registers, among others.

-I also had the opportunity of working periodically during annual Hajj operations for the National Hajj Commission of Nigeria (NAHCON) as a Pilgrim Assistant and Medical Data Analyst.
-The work involves guiding Nigerian pilgrims in Saudi Arabia and assisting the Nigerian Government in ensuring the stay of the pilgrims was comfortable.
-As a Medical Data Analyst, I was more involved in recording health symptoms presented by patients at Nigerian Health Mission Clinics.
-A detail tally of events is kept and analysed, the information from the data is then passed up the hierarchy for action and briefing to the press.
-I was involved in Hajj Operations of 2009, 2010, 2011, 2013, 2014 and 2015.
+I have also had the opportunity to work periodically during the annual Hajj operations for the National Hajj Commission of Nigeria (NAHCON) as a Pilgrim Assistant and Medical Data Analyst.
+My role involved guiding Nigerian pilgrims in Saudi Arabia and assisting the Nigerian Government in ensuring the stay of the pilgrims was comfortable.
+As a Medical Data Analyst, I was involved in recording health symptoms presented by patients at Nigerian Health Mission Clinics.

-From the ICT Governance Division, I was moved to the Networks and Infrastructure Division to serve as an Enterprise Network Administrator in charge of Local Area Networks for 197 offices across the federation.
-During my this period I supervised the deployment of Enterprise Wireless LAN in 104 FIRS offices nationwide; Monitored WAN links in 117 offices nationwide using Solarwinds; Tested and certified network-related vendor deployments; Designed WAN connectivity solution using Private APN technology and a host of other responsibilities.
+I moved from the ICT Governance Division to the Networks and Infrastructure Division, where I served as an Enterprise Network Administrator in charge of Local Area Networks for 197 offices across the federation.
+During this period, I supervised the deployment of Enterprise Wireless LAN in 104 FIRS offices nationwide, tested and certified network-related vendor deployments, and designed WAN connectivity solutions.